tryfan/morpheus-container/README.md

 # Morpheus in Docker

+## Quickstart

+If you have Docker or Docker desktop installed on your machine, you can do the following to create a Morpheus environment:

+- Clone this repo
+- `cd morpheus-container/examples`
+- `docker-compose up -d`
+- In as little as 14 minutes, depending on system and internet connection speed, setup Morpheus at `https://localhost`

 ## Usage

 There is a sample `docker-compose.yml` in `examples/`.
-Replace the data volume directories and the `MORPHEUS_APPLIANCE_URL` with the IP of your docker host.
+This will work if you are running docker on your desktop.
+Morpheus will be accessible at `https://localhost`.
+Data will be stored in the directories in `examples/` and seems to take up about 4.4GB.

+If you are running this on a docker host on another machine, replace `https://localhost` with `https://<IP of the docker host>`.
+If you want the data directories outside `examples/` for a more permanent setup, replace the data volume directories in `docker-compose.yml`.
 The configured healthchecks will start up everything in order with `docker-compose up -d`.

 If you are having trouble with one or more services starting up, you can try `docker-compose up -d es mysql rmq` and confirm a good startup on those before starting the morpheus container with: `docker-compose up -d morpheus`